Palm Cove's collection of cafés, boutiques and spas has made it a favourite haunt for travellers and locals alike.

 Fly to Cairns Airport from any Australian capital city.
 Palm Cove is a 30-minute drive north of Cairns.
 You can hire a car from one of several car hire companies at Cairns Airport or in Cairns city centre.
 There are also regular shuttle services to Palm Cove from both Cairns Airport and the city of Cairns: Exemplar runs an on-demand shuttle service and Sun Palm Transport offers a timetabled service with regular departures.

-Top things to do in Palm Cove
+Things to do and top attractions in Palm Cove

 Indulge in a spa treatment